- Levels Taught:

 I have developed a very clear and unique methodology that leads to student success and further gain in musical independence.

-I teach in the traditional route, which can lead into other styles of playing by use and understanding of music theory and establishing the fundamentals in the technical approach.
+I teach in the traditional, classical route, which can later extend into other styles of playing by use and understanding of music theory and establishing the fundamentals in the technical approach.

 I work with many client's with impairments that have found success in my methods.
 Please ask me how if you have any questions.

 - Teaches students: